Skip to main content

 Step 4 Send, confirm payment, and archive the evidence pack.
 After send, confirm payment against the invoice record.
 Then archive the final invoice with intake and approval evidence.
 This preserves an auditable chain and reduces rework later.

-We covered this in detail in How a UK Creative Director Can Invoice a US Client Through a UK LTD Company.
+For a UK-to-US example with a company already in place, see How a UK Creative Director Can Invoice a US Client Through a UK LTD Company.

 Treat this as two separate decisions: invoice validity and payout capability are not the same, and a valid invoice can still fail International payments checks.